databaseman/bloc-jams/README.md

   Go to web site returned from push command.
 For example
      https://secure-springs-93236.herokuapp.com/index.html

+**It might takes a couple of seconds before it plays on Heroku because of some site specific delays.**

   You can rename the url by doing the following:

     $ heroku apps:rename minh-bloc-jams